inecsoft/terraform-course/kube-tutorial/README.md

 ```
 kubectl explain namespaces
 ```

-# __1. Deploys new container with replication equal 2, using nginx image and open port 80 in the cluster:__
+### __Replication Controller vs Replica Set__

-Replication controller and Replica set ensures that pods are available at all times. the differences between the two is that first uses equlity-based selector and the other set-based.
+Replication controller and Replica set ensures that pods are available at all times.
+The differences between the two is that Replication Controller uses equlity-based selector and the other set-based.

 |  Equality-based      |  Set-based                                                     |
 |----------------------|----------------------------------------------------------------|